josephmontes/VAA/README.md

     - Michael Wacha, Max Fried, Justin Verlander, Antonio Senzatela, Joe Musgrove, Brad Keller, Ross Stripling, Justin Steele, Tyler Wells
   - Of these 9 pitchers, 2 ended up regressing in a qualifying season after:
     - Antonio Senzatela and Michael Wacha
-  - Of the remaining 7 pitchers, 2 do not qualify, but have shown regression in their 200+ 4-Seamers during the 2023 season:
+  - Of the remaining 7 pitchers, 2 do not qualify, but have shown notable regression in their 200+ 4-Seamers during the 2023 season:
     - Brad Keller and Ross Stripling
   - The remaining 5 pitchers:
     - Max Fried, Justin Verlander, Joe Musgrove, Justin Steele, Tyler Wells